Bill Tush

-William "Bill" John Tush, III (born October 16, 1948) is an American news journalist and humorist.
+William John Tush, III (born October 16, 1948) is an American news journalist and humorist.
 In high school, Tush showed an early interest in broadcast performance and started working in radio professionally while a Junior in High school.
 Tush went to work in Atlanta, Georgia for Ted Turner, first as an announcer, later developing Tush, a comedy show broadcast on Turner's WTBS SuperStation.

 Early life and education

 Tush was born October 16, 1948, in Pittsburgh, Pennsylvania, the only child of Apolonia "Pauline" (née Kirzyc) and William John Tush Jr.

 Living in the Lawrenceville neighborhood of Pittsburgh, Tush attended Arsenal Washington Vocational Technical High School, graduating in 1966.

 While in high school, Tush showed an early interest in broadcast performance.
 He said that as young child he was drawn to radio announcer's voices.
-“They came alive to me...
-I was much more comfortable with them than I was the people in my real life.”
+"They came alive to me...
+I was much more comfortable with them than I was the people in my real life."

 Tush chose not to attend college in order to continue his professional broadcasting career.